 B.A. in History, The College of William and Mary, 1995.)

 Subfield: Late Imperial and Modern China, Modern Japan, Modern Russia

 Research interests include state-society relations, history of social relief, history of children and childhood, and urban development in modern China.
-Dissertation topic: "The Historical Evolution of Child Welfare in Contemporary China."
-Investigating the practices and conceptual underpinnings of the project to nurture, educate, train and discipline dependent children (abandoned infants, orphans, child refugees, street urchins) in China from the early 20th century to the present.
+Dissertation title: "Saving the Young: A History of the Child Relief Movement in Modern China."
+This study investigates the practices and conceptual underpinnings of the project to nurture, educate, train and discipline dependent children (abandoned infants, orphans, child refugees, street urchins) in China from the early 20th century to the present.

 ARIAS, JORGE CARLOS -

-Subfield: Late Roman and Early Medieval Iberia, Colonial Latin America
+Subfield: Late Roman and Early Medieval Iberia, archaeology, Colonial Latin America